Table of Contents

 Besides creating good karma, thanking a professor is another opportunity to foster a good relationship with them.
 They might become a mentor to you, especially if you’re pursuing a job or education in the same field.

-You might apply to another job or a graduate program in the not-so-distant future and want to ask for another recommendation from the same professor.
+You might apply to a higher-paying job or a graduate program in the not-so-distant future and want to ask for another recommendation from the same professor.

-Instead of starting from scratch each time you apply for a new job, you may want to periodically update academic and professional references along your career path and as your goals change.
+Instead of starting from scratch each time you apply for a new job or after you get your master’s degree, you may want to periodically update academic and professional references along your career path and as your goals change.

 Not only can this make for an easier request and stronger recommendation next time around, it may lead to more professional opportunities and meaningful relationships.